sorenson/360_wordpress_plugin/README.markdown

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Sorenson 360 WordPress Plugin enables you to easily incorporate your Sorenson 360 videos directly into your WordPress blog.
+The Sorenson 360 WordPress plugin enables you to easily incorporate your Sorenson 360 videos directly into your WordPress blog.

 == Description ==